 AVP encompasses the belief that every person has an innate power for peace within them.
 This Transforming Power can transform violent situations into peaceful ones.
 Click levels tab at the top for more on the three levels of AVP.

-See You tube testimonials on our website avpkw.webs as well as "The AVP Story"
+See You tube testimonials at top of page on this website (avpkw.webs) as well as "The AVP Story